Which Is The Routing Number On A Check?

 Conclusion

-You will be prepared the next time you need your bank’s ABA routing number to open a new account or make a purchase because you’ll know where to look for it: at the bottom of every check, on your bank’s website, or the bottom of your monthly statement.
+Next time you need your ABA routing number to open an account or make a payment, you’ll know exactly where to find it: at the bottom of your check, on your bank’s website, or on your monthly statement.